-- Two to three English courses offered by the College of Arts & Sciences
+- Two English courses offered by the College of Arts & Sciences or other University departments

-- Two to three education courses in writing instruction, adolescent literacy, lesson design, and instructional delivery in the English/Language Arts classroom
+- Three to four education courses in writing instruction, adolescent literacy, lesson design, and equitable teaching practices in the English/Language Arts classroom

 Field Experiences (10 cr)

-Students participate in a 75-hour pre-practicum and 300-hour student teaching experience supervised by a trained classroom teacher and Boston University faculty, and accompanied by a reflective seminar.
-Students select a practicum experience from the options below:
+Students participate in a 25-hour out-of-school field experience, 75-hour pre-practicum, and 300-hour student teaching experience supervised by a trained classroom teacher and Boston University faculty and accompanied by coursework and reflective seminars.

 Add-On License in Teaching English Language Learners (ESL)